helgasoft/amapro/README.md

 am.item('Marker', position= ctr, icon= helmet) |>
 am.cmd('set', 'InfoWindow', name='iwin', content='This is Sparta') |>
 am.cmd('open', 'iwin', 'm$jmap', ctr)   # m$jmap is the map name in JavaScript
+# ... then open in browser for best performance

 ```
 <!--